Group measure space construction, ergodicity and $W^\ast$-rigidity for stable random fields: Linking Stable Fields with von Neumann Algebras

 \textnormal{except that the set $\{y \in Y: M_y \mbox{ is a $II_1$ factor}\}$ may not be a measurable subset of $Y$.
 We resolve this measurability issue with the help of various facets of the ergodic decomposition as given in Theorem~\ref{thm:erg_comp}.
 In fact, the same proof will establish the equivalence of the statements (3) and (4) in Theorem~\ref{thm:erg_charac} for any countable indexing group, not just $\mathbb{Z}^d$.
 Therefore, if Theorem~\ref{thm:erg_charac_neveu} holds for stationary \sas fields indexed by more general class of groups, then so does Theorem~\ref{thm:erg_charac}.
 In particular, the obstracle is not von Neumann algebraic but ergodic theoretic, namely, the unavailibility of ergodic theorem for nonsingular actions of more general groups; see the discussions in \cite{jarrett:2019} and also in Section~\ref{sec:conj} below.} \end{remark}

-\begin{remark} \textnormal{The assumption of existence of an ergodically free Rosi\'{n}ski group measure space construction is neither needed for the equivalence of the first three statements of Theorem~\ref{thm:erg_charac} (as seen in Theorem~\ref{thm:erg_charac_neveu}) nor very restrictive because all known families of stationary \sas random fields are generated by ergodically free actions.} \end{remark}
+\begin{remark} \textnormal{The assumption of existence of a free Rosi\'{n}ski group measure space construction is neither needed for the equivalence of the first three statements of Theorem~\ref{thm:erg_charac} (as seen in Theorem~\ref{thm:erg_charac_neveu}) nor very restrictive because all known families of stationary \sas random fields are generated by free actions.} \end{remark}

 We will say that a stationary \sas random field $\{X_t\}_{t \in \mathbb{Z}^d}$ has a nontrivial ergodic part if the stationary \sas random field $\{X^N_t\}_{t \in \mathbb{Z}^d}$ in (3.6) of \cite{wang:roy:stoev:2013} is nontrivial.
 Otherwise, we will say that $\{X_t\}_{t \in \mathbb{Z}^d}$ does not have a nontrivial ergodic part and this should be thought of as ``complete non-ergodicity'' of $\{X_t\}$.
 The following result also uses Definition~\ref{no_II_1_factor} and it is essentially a characterization of absolute lack of ergodicity for a stationary \sas random field.